 Artificial nuclei are particles made of dry ice and iodide-silver.
 These are used for stimulating cloud seeding.
 Experiments have shown cloud droplets are only homogeneous at temperatures below -35° Celsius (-31° F).

 In supersaturated environments, a droplet can freeze and grow.
 This is where the air is below the freezing point.
-This will cause the droplet to grow by releasing water molecules (vapour) into the crystals on the ice surface.
+This will cause the droplet to grow by releasing water molecules (vapor) into the crystals on the ice surface.

-The depletion in water vapour causes droplets to become vaporized.
+The depletion in water vapor causes droplets to become vaporized.
 These droplets become ice crystals.
 Large crystals, due to their mass, fall through the atmosphere and collide to form aggregates.
 These aggregates are a type of ice particle which falls on the Earth and ground.

 The largest snowflake ever recorded.

 Guinness World Records lists the largest ever snowflake as of January 1887, Fort Keogh (Montana).
 One was 15 inches in diameter (38 cm).

 Although the farmer’s account is not credible, it was confirmed that sizes of three to four inches were present.
 One crystal measuring 17.91mm in size was found.
 Graupel refers to snowflakes that are encapsulated within rime-form balls.